 Some stores will work with you because they understand how difficult it is to color match when samples aren’t available.

 Drugstore Foundations Oxidation

-Ranking for commonly used drugstore foundations on the scale of 1-5 with 5 being highest level of foundation oxidation.
+Ranking for commonly used drugstore foundations on a scale of 1-5 with 5 being the highest level of foundation oxidation.